dschmidtadv/wait-for-pantheon-action/README.md

 # Wait for Pantheon — A GitHub Action ⏱

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Pantheon Multidev Environment being available?
-This action will wait until the url is available before running the next task.
+This action will wait until the Pantheon Multi Dev is available before running the next task.
 Most of it was "borrowed" from JakePartusch/wait-for-netlify-action.

 ## Inputs